Section 3

 01

-Create immediately — while information is fresh.
-Relying on memory distorts quality and reliability.
+Create immediately — develop it when the information or event is fresh.
+Memory over time distorts quality and reliability.

 02

-Require objectivity — it's about what exists, not what you feel about what exists.
+Require objectivity — documentation is about what exists, not what you feel about what exists.

 03